CSCfi/rems/manual/owner.md

 Handlers do not get notified when they have been assigned as a handler but they receive emails about new applications.

 :exclamation: Note!
-After saving a workflow, you cannot edit anything else than its name and the handlers.
+After saving a workflow, you cannot edit anything else than its name, organization and the handlers.

 #### Adding a form to a workflow